 Getting Pre-Approved Does Not Hurt Your Credit Score

 Getting pre-approved should be the first step in the home buying process and should come before you start seriously looking at homes.
 The credit reporting bureaus and agencies understand people must get pre-approved for a mortgage loan before they buy a home.
 Its also very normal for several months to go by from when a buyer gets pre-approved to when they find the house they want to buy.
 Though pre-approvals impact each person’s credit score differently, its usually not more than a couple of points.
-If a couple of points in your credit score is the difference in qualifying for a loan, you might want to reconsider buying, we suggest to read this HMO Mortgage Ultimate Guide and get advise from a professional.

 When Pre-Approvals Hurt Your Credit Score